SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 ## Call expansion

 Checks and expands arguments and turns rest arguments into CONSes.
+If functions are unknown, calls of \*> are generated, which are expensive.
+Re-compiling a file after a function became known is correcting that.

 ## Expression expansion